coryhouse/eboss/README.md

 12. What technology lets us view our orignal source code in the browser?
 13. What command do we run to start the app?
 14. How did we debug our code?
 15. What attribute did we apply when iterating over an array in JSX?
-What was it important?
+Why was it important?
 16. What method is required on all class components?
 What do we put inside that method?
 17. What technique did we use to break our JSX down into smaller pieces?
 18. Can you put an if statement inside your returned JSX?
 If not, what can you do instead?